We may earn a commission for purchases through links on our site. Learn more

 We may earn a commission for purchases using our links.
 Learn more

 To factory reset an iPhone or iPad: Tap Settings > General > Reset > Erase All Content and Settings.
 If prompted, enter passcode/fingerprint/Face ID > Erase iPhone/iPad > Enter Apple ID password.
 Your iPhone (or iPad) will now factory reset.

-But before you factory reset your iPhone or iPad, there are some necessary steps and precautions to take first, as outlined in this article.
+But before you factory reset your iPhone or iPad, there are some necessary precautions to take first, as outlined in this article.

 iPhone these days are more than just making calls; they are now as personal as our lives, storing personal data and information from private files to embarrassing selfies.
 You don’t want to leave your data and files where prying eyes can see them, that’s the more reason why you need to protect and keep them safe by restoring your iPhone (or iPad) to factory settings.
-Another reason you’ll want to factory reset your iPhone (or iPad) is when it’s misbehaving, freezing, crashing, or suffering from issues you can’t identify and all initial solutions you tried are not working.
+Another reason you’ll want to factory reset your iPhone (or iPad) is when it’s misbehaving, freezing, crashing, or suffering from issues you can’t identify, and all initial solutions you tried are not working.

 Performing a factory reset on your iPhone or iPad will completely wipe off all account info, apps, files, and everything else on the device (excluding iOS and pre-loaded apps) and revert it to factory settings – basically, the condition it was in when it left the factory.

 - iPhone SE 2020, $5 at AT&T / $16.66 at Verizon / $5 at sprint

 - iPhone 11, $29.16 at Verizon / $11.67 at AT&T / $29.17 at Sprint

 - iPhone 11 Pro, $41.66 at Verizon / $33.34 at AT&T / $41.67 at Sprint

 - iPhone 11 Pro Max, $45.83 at Verizon / $36.67 at AT&T / $45.84 at Sprint